-Data Exploration Project (Linear Regression) flexible
+Data Exploration Project (Linear Regression)

 Students apply what they have learned about linear regression to their chosen dataset.
 They will add at least one linear regression display to their Data Exploration Project Slide Template, along with their interpretation of what this display tells them.
-To learn more about the sequence and scope of the Exploration Project, visit Project: Dataset Exploration.
-For teachers with time and interest, Project: Dataset Exploration, For teachers with time and interest, Project is an extension of the Dataset Exploration, where students select a single question to investigate via data analysis.